Top 5 Reasons Mutianyu is Best to Entertain Your Kids

 Tips for Visiting Mutianyu Great Wall With Kids

-- Safety first: It can be easy to get caught up in a moment of excitement, frustration or chaos when you’re traveling as a family.
-The wall is around 6-7 meters (20 to 23 feet) in height, and it’s important to remember that a hazard could literally be around the corner.
-Follow a few safety tips to make sure that you do not put young children at risk whilst you are walking on the wall.
+- Safety first: It can be easy to get caught up in a moment of excitement, frustration, or chaos when you’re traveling as a family.
+The wall is around 6-7 meters (20 to 23 feet) in height, and it’s important to remember that a hazard could be around the corner.
+Follow a few safety tips to ensure that you do not put young children at risk while walking on the wall.
 Where you see a flight of stairs on the wall, children may see a majestic mountain that needs to be conquered.
 Falls can happen on the wall.
-Carefully watch toddlers on stairs, and teach children to always hold onto handrails and not to play or jump on stairs.
+Carefully watch toddlers on stairs, and teach children to always hold onto handrails and not play or jump on stairs.

-- Do not bring a stroller to Mutianyu: If you are visiting Mutianyu with a baby or a toddler, bring a baby carrier.
-Sure, you can visit Mutianyu with a stroller, but it will be a pain in the butt.
-The stones underfoot are very uneven and there are towers spaced along the wall which have many steep uneven steps to climb and your stroller will get in the way.
+- Do not bring a stroller to Mutianyu: bring a baby carrier if you visit Mutianyu with a baby or a toddler.
+Sure, you can see Mutianyu with a stroller, but it will be a pain in the butt.
+The stones underfoot are very uneven, and there are towers spaced along the wall with many steep, uneven steps to climb, and your stroller will get in the way.
 If your little one is too small to walk for your whole visit, I recommend a baby or toddler carrier.
-If you will be going to Mutianyu with a stroller, make sure your stroller is a lightweight one for travel.
+If you are going to Mutianyu with a stroller, make sure your stroller is a lightweight one for travel.

-- Watch your kids carefully: During public holidays (like May 1st and Oct 1st) Mutianyu can get crowded and are full of people who are taking photos, walking, and resting, etc, so common courtesy isn’t always afforded to others.
+- Observe your kids: During public holidays (like May 1st and Oct 1st), Mutianyu can get crowded and are full of people taking photos, walking, resting, etc., so common courtesy isn’t always afforded to others.
 If your kids aren’t paying attention, they will get in the way of someone in a hurry.
-I recommend putting your kids in a carrier when climbing the section between tower 18 and 19 (steep section with 450 steps), as you’ll have a much more enjoyable time.
-If you let yur kids walk this section, you may spend all your time and attention making sure they are ok, which can impact your enjoyment of this beautiful place.
+I recommend putting your kids in a carrier when climbing the section between towers 18 and 19 (steep section with 450 steps), as you’ll have a much more enjoyable time.
+If you let your kids walk this section, you may spend all your time and attention making sure they are ok, impacting your enjoyment of this beautiful place.

-- Get to Mutianyu as early as you can: To get the most out of your day and beat the crowds, it’s recomended to get to the entrance right when it opens (like 7:30 am or 8:30 am) and go straight up to the wall. if you’re an early bird and can get to Mutianyu this early, you’ll have the wall to yourself for a few hours.
-Otherwise, get there after 2pm or 3pm and you’ll find that Mutianyu starts to empty by 4pm.
-By 5pm, you’ll virtually have the place to yourself.
+- Get to Mutianyu as early as you can: To get the most out of your day and beat the crowds, it’s recommended to get to the entrance right when it opens (like 7:30 am or 8:30 am) and go straight up to the wall.
+If you’re an early bird and can get to Mutianyu this early, you’ll have the wall to yourself for a few hours.
+Otherwise, get there after 2 pm or 3 pm, and you’ll find that Mutianyu starts to empty by 4 pm.
+By 5 pm, you’ll virtually have the place to yourself.

-- Take the shuttle bus to the entrance and back: Mutianyu ticket office/ car park is around 3km away from the entrance to the Wall.
-We all know that kids don’t like to walk much, so it’s highly recommended to buy the shuttle bus tickets at the main ticket office that will take you up to entrance of the wall (RMB 15 return) and back to the car park.
-There is only one entrances into Mutianyu, so you won’t miss it.
+- Take the shuttle bus to the entrance and back: Mutianyu ticket office/ car park is around 3km away from the access to the Wall.
+We all know that kids don’t like to walk much, so it’s highly recommended to buy the shuttle bus tickets at the main ticket office that will take you up to the wall entrance (RMB 15 return) and back to the car park.
+There is only one entrance into Mutianyu, so you won’t miss it.

-- Wear comfortable shoes: Make sure you wear comfortable walking shoes for standing/walking for long periods-so you don’t slip on the trail.
+- Wear comfortable shoes: Wear comfortable walking shoes for standing/walking for extended periods so you don’t slip on the trail.
 Kids may fall on the loose brick steps.
-Mutianyuis a place for walking and if you don’t want to be miserable, make sure you and your kids are wearing shoes that are designed for walking long periods of time, even if you aren’t planning on a strenuous hike.
+Mutianyu is a place for walking and if you don’t want to be miserable, make sure you and your kids are wearing shoes designed for walking for long periods, even if you aren’t planning on a strenuous hike.

-- Bring plenty of water, snacks, sunscreen and a hat: There are some restaurants near Mutianyu parking lot, but it’s best to have plenty of your own water and snacks with you for walking and celebrating at the top!
-And be sure to be sun smart with a hat, sunscreen and protective clothing if it is hot.
+- Please bring plenty of water, snacks, sunscreen, and a hat: Some restaurants near the Mutianyu parking lot, but it’s best to have plenty of your water and snacks with you for walking and celebrating at the top!
+And be sure to be sun smart with a hat, sunscreen, and protective clothing if it is hot.